 Full tuition is due upon registration.
-Registration closes the week prior to the camp’s start date OR once a camp is full.
-There is a non-refundable, non-transferable deposit of $250 ($125 for virtual) per registration.
+Registration closes the Friday prior to the camp’s start date OR once a camp is full.
+There is a non-refundable, non-transferable deposit of $250 ($125 for one-week camps) per registration.

-Youth campers (ages 6-11) attending sessions at STC’s Rehearsal Studios: 516 8th Street SE may register for after-care from 3 p.m. –5 p.m.
-Group activities such as games, Shakespeare-themed movies, and art projects will be led by staff and Student Teachers, however, campers may opt to spend the time reading, drawing, or playing games brought from home.
-Please note the performance will be held at 4:00 p.m. on the final day of the session.
+Youth campers (ages 6-11) attending sessions at DC locations may register for after-care from 3 pm –5 pm Group activities such as games, age-appropriate movies, and art projects will be led by staff and Student Teachers, however campers may opt to spend the time reading, drawing, or playing games brought from home.
+Please note most performances will be held at 4:00 pm on the final day of the session.

 What’s a typical day like at Camp Shakespeare?

-All Camp Shakespeare sessions meet Monday through Friday (no camp on June 19 or July 3 holidays).
+All Camp Shakespeare sessions meet Monday through Friday.
 A typical day begins with team building activities and warm-ups followed by voice and movement instruction, during which students practice techniques for character creation and storytelling.
 The morning continues with acting class, where students explore improvisation and scenes from plays, followed by text analysis, which provides strategies for understanding and communicating Shakespeare’s language.
 Students also train in the art of safe stage combat.
 The rest of the afternoon is dedicated to applying what has been learned in rehearsal.